Bemerauld/event-calendar/README.md

 # event-calendar
 Just a calendar with basic functionalities

-# eventcalendar.epizy.com
+Link to the project hosted on epizy can be found [here](eventcalendar.epizy.com)

 Skills practiced:
-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript
-JQuery
+- JQuery
-PHP
+- PHP
-MySQL
+- MySQL